AllenCellModeling/fish_morphology_code/README.md

 [![Build Status](https://github.com/AllenCellModeling/fish_morphology_code/workflows/Build%20Master/badge.svg)](https://github.com/AllenCellModeling/fish_morphology_code/actions)

-data ingestion, processing, and analysis for cardio/FISH project
+Data ingestion, processing, and analysis code for _Cell states beyond transcriptomics: integrating structural organization and gene expression in hiPSC-derived cardiomyocytes_ `<insert bioarxiv link here>`

 ---

 ## Installation
-Recommended installation procedure is to create a conda environment and then pip install into that environment.
+The recommended installation procedure is to create a conda environment and then pip install into that environment.

 ### Normal users
 Clone this repository, then